-We have examined the accompanying Statement of Federal Land Payments of the State of Arizona for the period October 1, 2011 through September 30, 2012.
-This statement is the collective responsibility of the managements of the counties.
+We have examined the accompanying Statement of Federal Land Payments of the State of Arizona for the period October 1, 2013 through September 30, 2014.
+This statement is the collective responsibility of the counties' managements.
 Our responsibility is to express an opinion on this statement based on our examination.